 Key takeaways

 Many lenders will want you to offer business collateral when you apply for a business loan.
 But if you don’t have collateral, or you’d prefer not to use assets to secure a loan, you can get an unsecured business loan.
-This type of loan can be used for various purposes, such as expanding operations, purchasing inventory or covering unexpected expenses.
+You can use this type of loan for various purposes, such as expanding operations, purchasing inventory or covering unexpected expenses.

 Several different business loans come without collateral.
 You should consider all the options before applying to ensure you make the best decision when getting an unsecured business loan.